 What is Sodium Cyanide?

 Sodium cyanide (NaCN) is a white, water-soluble salt that is primarily used in mining, particularly in the extraction of gold and silver.
 It is also utilized in various industrial processes, including electroplating and the production of certain chemicals.
-Despite its industrial utility, sodium cyanide is notorious for its potential to cause severe poisoning, which can be fatal if not addressed promptly.
+Despite its industrial utility, Sodium Cyanide is notorious for its potential to cause severe poisoning, which can be fatal if not addressed promptly.

 The Dangers of Sodium Cyanide